Elections and Registration Frequently Asked Questions

 Q: I live overseas.
 Can I still register to vote?

 A: If you are a British citizen living abroad, you can register to vote and would be eligible to vote in national elections and referendums.
-When you complete your application to vote, you must provide the last UK address you were registered to vote at and the overseas address you are living at now.
+When you complete your application to vote, you must provide the last UK address you were registered to vote at or resident at and the overseas address you are living at now.
 You should also complete an application form to vote by post or by proxy.
 More information about registering to vote as an Overseas Elector is available on the Electoral Commission website.
 (Opens in a New Window)

 Back to the Top